anntykk/adlibirs/README.md

 adlibris.se.
 It then cleans and models the data and inserts it to a MySQL database.
 From the database it then selects a random book, based on specified filter(s).

 ## Caveats
 This is meant to be a learning project and should not be seen as a final product.
-At this point it achieves main purpose but there are improvements to the code that could be done in order to make it cleaner and run more efficiently.
+At this point it achieves the main purpose but there are improvements to the code that could be done in order to make it cleaner (for example reducing repetitions) and run more efficiently.

 ## Get started